 In the Batson case, the United States Supreme Court ruled that when using peremptory challenges in a criminal case, a juror couldn’t be dismissed without a valid reason.
 This means that a juror cannot be excluded because of their race.
 The Supreme Court held that a peremptory challenge based on race was a violation of the equal protection clause of the Fourteenth Amendment.
 After this case was decided, the objection based on race is now called a Batson challenge.
 If you have a jury trial coming up, make sure that your defense attorney is aware of all potential issues, specifically a Batson issue that may arise in your case.

 The majority in Foster’s ruling held that the focus on race in the case shows that the prosecution made a concerted effort to keep black people off the jury.
 The dissent in the case held that it now invites prisoners to search for evidence by demanding files from prosecutors who long ago convicted them.
 The prosecutors in the case claimed that they had other reasons for striking the black jurors.
 Foster’s case is now being remanded down to the state court.
-Keep checking the Keller Law Offices blog for further updates on Foster’s case.
+Keep checking the Keller Criminal Defense Attorneys blog for further updates on Foster’s case.